Maria Cunitz: Education

 Maria was the daughter of Heinrich Cunitz, who was a well renowned and knowledgeable physician, and Maria Scholtz, the self educated daughter of a German scientist.
 Although both of Maria's parents were well educated, Maria herself never had any formal education.
 Despite the negative connotation of teaching women about the natural sciences that often prevailed in 17th century Germany, Heinrich and Mary educated Maria in a multitude of subjects, including mathematics, medicine, history, and the fine arts.
-Maria could speak in seven languages: German, Italia, French, Polish, Latin, Greek, and Hebrew.
+Maria could speak in seven languages: German, Italian, French, Polish, Latin, Greek, and Hebrew.

 One of Maria's tutors, Elias von Löven, a physician and amateur astrologist like her father, would later become her second husband.
 During their marriage Elias encouraged his wife's passion for astronomy and mathematics.
 He introduced her to various astronomists of the time, such as Johannes Hevelius of Danzig, Ismaël Boulliau, Pierre Desnoyers, Albrecht Portner, and Pierre Gassendi, who served as secretary to the Queen of Poland.
 However, the past limitations in the education and communication of women meant that Maria had to communicate with her fellow scholars under the name of her husband, Elias.
 Often the letters were filled with poetic fluff in order to maintain the common etiquette while in communication with one of the opposite sex.

 Due to her many talents and accomplishments, Cunitz was called the "Silesian Pallas" by J.B.
 Delambre, who also compared her to Hypatia of Alexandria during his study of history in astronomy.